J4zzing/j4zzing.github.io/source/_drafts/Primer 重点摘选.md

 | --iter         |                                        |
 | iter1 == iter2 |                                        |

-> K EY C ONCEPT : G ENERIC P ROGRAMMING
+> KEY CONCEPT : GENERIC PROGRAMMING
 > Programmers coming to C++ from C or Java might be surprised that we used != rather
-> than < in ourfor loopssuch as theoneaboveand inthe oneon page94.
-C++ program-
-> mers use != as a matter of habit.
+> than < in our for loops such as the one above and in the one on page94.
+C++ programmers use != as a matter of habit.
 They do so for the same reason that they use iterators
-> rather than subscripts: This coding style applies equally well to various kinds of con-
-> tainers provided by the library.
+> rather than subscripts: This coding style applies equally well to various kinds of containers provided by the library.
-> As we’ve seen, only a few library types, vector and string being among them,
-> have the subscript operator.
-Similarly, all of the library containers have iterators that
-> define the == and != operators.
+> As we’ve seen, only a few library types, vector and string being among them,have the subscript operator.
+Similarly, all of the library containers have iterators that define the == and != operators.
 Most of those iterators do not have the < operator.
 > By routinely using iterators and !=, we don’t have to worry about the precise type of
 > container we’re processing.

-> To let us ask specifically for the const_iterator type, the new standard introduced two new functions named `cbegin` and `cend`.
+> To let us ask specifically for the `const_iterator` type, the new standard introduced two new functions named `cbegin` and `cend`.

 #### 3.4.2 Iterator Arithmetic